Basic Information About The Website

 To leave a comment: At the end of any full article (scroll all the way down), there’s a box where you can write comments, if you like.
 Comments are public, and remain on the site, connected with the post.
 Just write your comment, provide your e-mail address (no one sees your e-mail address, but it’s needed to verify that you’re not a spammer), and your name or a nickname (it will appear with the comment on the blog).
 Then press “post comment.”
 There’s a slight delay, and then your comment appears, following the post.
 Sometimes another person (usually me, but occasionally other blog readers) will reply to your comment with another comment.

-You’ll also find more information in the sidebar (where the roses are) to the right of every page or post.
-Information in the sidebar includes archives of older posts, and a list organizing the posts by category.
+You’ll also find more information in the sidebar (where the rose is) to the right of every page or post, and in the area at the bottom of every page that has a black background.
+Information at the bottom of every page includes archives of older posts, and a list organizing the posts by category, so you can look for themes that interest you and get a list of posts on those themes.

-To subscribe to (or “follow”) the blog: I’d particularly appreciate it if you would take a look at the subscription box in the sidebar.
+To subscribe to (or “follow”) the blog: I’d particularly appreciate it if you would take a look at the subscription box in the sidebar to the right.
 If you subscribe, you help the website to become more visible (this is because of the way that Google and other search engines find websites), and so help Compass Dreamwork to reach more people.
-Subscribing simply means that you will get each new post e-mailed to you, where you can choose to read it or delete it, depending on whether or not the topic is of interest to you.
+Subscribing simply means that you will get each new post e-mailed to you, so then you can choose to read it or delete it, depending on whether or not the topic is of interest to you.
 Subscribing is pretty simple—just follow instructions in the subscription box, type in your e-mail where it says to do so, and click “subscribe.”
+You’ll get a confirmation email, and when you click “confirm subscription,” the process is complete.

 I think this kind of website-software really represents technology at its most delightful—all kinds of possibilities for exploration and creativity.
 I hope I can inspire you to try it out—investigate, subscribe, leave comments…